Egypt on edge before verdict in Mubarak trial

 "Mubarak never did anything bad but he was surrounded by the wrong people," said 59-year-old farmer Omar Abdel Latif, echoing a common theme among the ex-president's supporters.

-The defence team has argued all along that Mubarak and his former interior minister are not guilty on all counts.
+The defense team has argued all along that Mubarak and his former interior minister are not guilty on all counts.

 "I am confident that Habib al-Adli and Mubarak are innocent of the accusations they are charged with," Adli's lawyer Essam al-Batawy said.
 "The judiciary should not be concerned by public opinion or what the street thinks.
 It is about justice."